 Step 3: Prepare the exported Data for comparison

 First open the Item export from Step 1.
-Ignore everything in the file accept for Column A, 'Name'.
+Ignore everything in the file except for Column A, 'Name'.
 The contents of this list are all of your Items:

 Create a new excel file (or open a new tab in the current items list) and paste the entire contents of Column A in Column A of the new file (conversely you could delete all other columns from the current file, either option works).
-Space out the column so you don't have any data overlapping Column B as show below:
+Space out the column so you do not have any data overlapping Column B, as show below:

 Copy the entire contents of Column C to Column B in our new sheet (where we previously pasted Column A with 'Name').

 The last step in data preparation is removing the duplicates (if any) from your Inventory Count list.
 Click on the header of Column B and type the following (holding each key until all three are pressed):

 This will select all data in the column.
 Conversely you can manually highlight all the data with your mouse.

 With the data in Column B selected, navigate to the Data tab on the Excel ribbon and click the 'Remove Duplicates' button:

 Change the default selection to 'Continue with the current selection' and click 'Remove Duplicates...'

 Column B will be the only selected.
 Click 'OK'